 The Laboratory is responsible for ensuring compliance with historic preservation requirements.
 BNL's Cultural Resource Management Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources.
-These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with highenergy physics, research reactors, and other science conducted at BNL.
+These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with high-energy physics, research reactors, and other science conducted at BNL.
 The Laboratory currently has three facilities classified as eligible for listing on the National Register of Historic Places: the Brookhaven Graphite Research Reactor complex, the High Flux Beam Reactor complex, and the World War I training trenches associated with Camp Upton.
+Further information can be found in Chapter 6.